- Northern Ireland

 Students who have taken a Higher Project alongside a Level 3 programme will have done so as an alternative to the Extended Project.

-The Higher Project is not widely available to learners.
+The Higher Project is not widely available to students.

 As an internally assessed qualification, students may complete their Higher Project at any time.